 It's kind of funny because we never went there before moving to the beach, but we see people from our old community there almost every time we go.

-The last community we lived in, Monday looked like Tuesday, which looked like Wednesday, which was indiscernible from Thursday, and so on.
+In the last community we lived in, Monday looked like Tuesday, which looked like Wednesday, which was indiscernible from Thursday, and so on.

-But here at the beach, its truly something different every day.
+But here at the beach, it's truly something different every day.

-Maybe its a school of dolphin swimming by… a paddle boarder out for a morning journey… a Jeep parade going by… a sailboat race going on offshore… a luxury yacht people like us could only dream of floating by… a blimp floating by on its way to the race track… a rocket taking off… and so much more.
+Maybe its a school of dolphins swimming by… a paddle boarder out for a morning journey… a Jeep parade going by… a sailboat race going on offshore… a luxury yacht people like us could only dream of floating by… a blimp floating by on its way to the race track… a rocket taking off… and so much more.

 You wake up every day and wonder to yourself, “What am I going to see today?”

 The ocean helps you keep things in perspective – For various reasons, the last year and a half has been pretty rough on me and my family.
 I'm not trying to wax philosophical, but if anything, living on the ocean has been tremendously therapeutic.
-Looking out at this vast, always moving, always changing body of water you definitely realize that we're all just here on borrowed time and its up to us to make the most of it.
+Looking out at this vast, always moving, always changing body of water you definitely realize that we're all just here on borrowed time, and it's up to us to make the most of it.

 The ocean is like a masterpiece that can never look the same way twice, and whether we're around to see it or not, the tide will continue to rise and fall.
-For me this really helps keep things in perspective and it has given me a deeper appreciation for life, and a deeper love for this planet.
+For me, this really helps keep things in perspective and it has given me a deeper appreciation for life, and a deeper love for this planet.